N$\text{A}^\text{2}$Q: Neural Attention Additive Model for Interpretable Multi-Agent Q-Learning: Neural Attention Additive Q-learning

 \textbf{Learning Decomposition with Credit Assignment.} To accomplish the decomposition formation in Eq.~(\ref{eq33333}) and (\ref{model}), we let $Q_{tot}$ be decomposed into a neural GAM paradigm within order-$2$ by setting $l\leq 2$ as

 where $f_0$ is a bias term, univariate and bivariate shape functions $f_k$ are nonlinear functions (e.g., lightweight MLPs).
-To satisfy the IGM principle in Eq.~(\ref{igm}), we restrict all the network weights to be non-negative using the absolute in $f_k$.
-Considering that more efficient credit assignment can help local agents predict its action more precisely, we also introduce the intervention function to realize decomposition training for backdoor adjustment.
+To satisfy the IGM principle in Eq.~(\ref{igm}), we restrict all the network weights to be non-negative by using the absolute in $f_k$.
+Considering that more efficient credit assignments can help local agents predict their actions more precisely, we also introduce the intervention function to realize decomposed training for backdoor adjustment.
 Specifically, the credit $\alpha_{k}$ is computed with the identity semantics $[z_i]_{i=1}^n$ and the global state $\boldsymbol{s}$ through a dot-product attention as

 where $\boldsymbol{w}_s$, $\boldsymbol{w}_z$ are the learnable parameters, and ReLU is employed as the activation function. $\alpha_{k}$ is positive with softmax operation to ensure monotonicity.